 - We offer short-term individual counselling for students

 - Our focus is on getting you back on track rather than exploration and analysis of past problems.

-- Our counsellors are all masters-level psychotherapists or social workers who are registered with their respective colleges.
+- Our counsellors are masters-level psychotherapists or social workers who are registered with their respective colleges

-- Our counsellors primarily use a strength based, solution focused therapy model.
-We see people as resourceful and resilient in the face of problems.
+- Our counsellors primarily use a strength-based, solution-focused therapy model.
 Strength-based counselling focuses on creating a hopeful future and helping people make the choices and changes that are necessary for them to move toward the future that they want.
 This work happens in the context of a collaborative, empowering relationship between counsellors and students.

-- We are not generally able to provide long term support.
-We do work closely with our primary care doctors to ensure that people have access to the supports they need.
-Your counsellor will discuss options with you in order to help you find the appropriate treatment for your needs.
+- We are not able to provide long-term support.
+We do work closely with our primary care doctors to ensure that people have access to the supports that are available.
+Your counsellor will discuss options with you.

 - For complex mental health and addictions treatment beyond our capacity, we may refer you to services in the community.